victoriastuart/victoriastuart.github.io/about.md

 ---
 ## Introduction

-Hello!
-As indicated in [my C.V.](http://victoriastuart.ca/cv.pdf) (http://victoriastuart.ca/cv.pdf) I hold a Ph.D. in Biology (2000; specialization in molecular genetics), augmented with additional computational expertise.
+I hold a Ph.D. in Biology (2000; specialization in molecular genetics), augmented with considerable additional computational expertise.
+The summary below provides a reasonably complete overview of me and my overlapping personal and professional pursuits.

-I possess a unique and well-honed wealth of knowledge and experience, reflecting my intellect and drive (passion for knowledge).
-The summary below will provide a reasonably complete, if superficial overview of who I am and what drives my professional pursuits.
+I possess a unique and well-honed wealth of knowledge and experience, spanning

-I am currently free to pursue challenging opportunities that provide a "good fit" with short-term and long-term visions, on both sides.
-I seek high-impact, visionary projects.
-I am unencumbered by family/residence/debt, so I am free to relocate on short notice.
-I also have much experience working remotely (e.g. my lengthy consultancy with the U.S. DoD).

-I possess a wealth of knowledge and experience in molecular genetics, spanning

  * biochemistry; cell biology; metabolic pathways; cellular signaling pathways
  * molecular genetics and genomics, including cancer biology